-Standing in downtown St. Michaels today, with its tourist-friendly bevy of upscale shops and interesting eateries, it’s not easy to imagine the sort of place this town was when Frederick Douglass arrived in the early 1830s.
+Standing in downtown St. Michaels today, with its tourist-friendly bevy of upscale shops and interesting eateries, it’s not easy to imagine the sort of place this town was when Frederick Douglass arrived from Baltimore in the early 1830s.
 Still known as Fred Bailey then, he was at this point a city boy through and through.
 He was horrified to find himself stuck in a rural backwater on Maryland’s Eastern Shore.

 Fred lived smack dab in the heart of downtown St. Michaels, near where Talbot Street, the main drag, intersects with Mill Street.
 There is a historic marker near that intersection, though no one knows precisely where the home of Thomas and Rowena Auld stood in this vicinity.
 The Aulds were a reasonably prominent family in the community.
 Thomas operated a store out of the front part of their house.
 He also served as the town’s postmaster.

 Whether through Fred’s own boasting or by some other means, word soon got out among the blacks of St. Michaels that this newly arrived teen knew how to read and write.
 In Baltimore, Thomas Auld’s sister-in-law, Sophia, had taught Fred a few basics about the alphabet.
 Fred then used his own smarts and creativity to parlay that smidgeon of knowledge into full-fledged literacy.